aptech/docs/docs/CR-areshape.rst

 Format
 ----------------
-.. function:: areshape(x, o)
+.. function:: areshape(x, orders)

     :param x:
     :type x: scalar or matrix or N-dimensional array.

-    :param o: orders. the sizes of the dimensions of the new array.
+    :param orders: orders. the sizes of the dimensions of the new array.
-    :type o: Mx1 vector
+    :type orders: Mx1 vector

     :returns: y (*M-dimensional array*) created from data in *x*.